fraganator/archive-cache-manager/README.md

 * Batch cache feature for extracting or copying multiple games to cache at once.
 * Filename and extension priorities per emulator and platform (cue, bin, iso, etc).
 * Support for additional archive formats (chd, rvz, etc)
+* Support for Xbox iso to xiso conversion
 * Badge to indicate cached games

 ### Example Use Cases